cjm715/cjm715.github.io/_posts/2020-12-22-kaggle-reverse-game-of-life.md

 This article explains my solution to the Kaggle Competition: Reverse Game of Life 2020.
 We will go over the Game of Life itself, the competition description, and then a walk through of the code for my solution (all code is available on github [here](https://github.com/cjm715/kaggle-game-of-life)).
+The use of pytorch for GPU computation were essential to my approach.
+It was fun using pytorch for something other than neural networks!